Reputeless/Zenn.Public/books/standard-cpp-for-competitive-programming/abc-a.md

 :::

-:::details ABC 404 A - Not Found
+:::details ABC404 A - Not Found
 ```cpp
 #include <iostream>
 #include <string>